Hometown: Reading, PA

 Previous Degrees: BA Environmental Studies – Temple University ‘11, MSc Urban Geography – Utrecht University ‘12

 After obtaining a Master’s in Urban Geography and finishing a Fulbright in the Netherlands, Mary sought an environment in which she could continue doing applied research and have opportunities to work with both scholars and practitioners.
-She knew Carolina Planning was the place for her after visiting because the people in the department were so welcoming and brilliant.
+After visiting, she knew Carolina Planning was the place for her because the people in the department were so welcoming and brilliant.
 In her words, “it was a winning combination.”